Relief from irritable bowel discomfort

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no nuts, peanuts, sulphites, mustard, dairy, eggs, shellfish or any animal byproduct.
+Contains no wheat, gluten, nuts, peanuts, sulphites, mustard, dairy, eggs, shellfish or any animal byproduct.

 Take four capsules daily or two capsules twice daily with meals of your choice, or as directed by a qualified health care practitioner.

 - Celiac disease

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medicinal Ingredients: Microcrystalline cellulose, potato starch, maltodextrin, tapioca and potato dextrin, sodium stearyl fumarate and sodium benzoate.